bueler/stokes-extrude/README.md

 # stokes-extrude

-A Python package for Stokes problems, including glacier cases, on extruded meshes in [Firedrake](https://www.firedrakeproject.org/).
+A Python package named `stokesextruded` for Stokes problems, including glacier cases, on extruded meshes in [Firedrake](https://www.firedrakeproject.org/).

-The package is named `stokesextruded`.
-The implementation is two source files:
+The implementation is in 3 source files in directory `stokesextruded/`:

-  * `stokesextruded/stokesextruded.py`: Provides `StokesExtruded` class which solves the Stokes equations over an extruded mesh.
-See `tests/` for examples.
+  * `stokesextruded.py`: Provides `StokesExtruded` class which solves the Stokes equations over an extruded mesh.
-  * `stokesextruded/solverparams.py`: Provides a dictionary of dictionaries `SolverParams` with PETSc solver parameters.
-See `tests/` for examples.
+  * `solverparams.py`: A dictionary `SolverParams` containing dictionaries of PETSc solver parameters.
+  * `traceextend.py`: Tools for extending fields from the base mesh to the extruded mesh, and for computing top or bottom traces of fields on the extruded mesh.

+See `tests/` and `examples/` for examples.

 ## installation